 To the Tuscarora people, the three sisters (corn, beans, squash), are considered to be one of the most sacred things grown by Haudenosaunee families.
 The traditional corn grown by my relatives (Rickard family), can trace its roots further back to the even the earliest days of the relocation of the tribe, long before the times of the Tuscaroras migrating from the Carolinas to join the Haudenosaunee Confederacy (approximately the earliest 18th century).

-Tuscarora corn flourished on the reservation, until the boom in highly mechanized industrial agriculture began in the 1950s.
+Tuscarora corn flourished on the reservation until the boom in highly mechanized industrial agriculture began in the 1950s.
 As industrialization took over, only a few families grew the traditional corn.
-One of the few families who grew the corn were the Rickard family, more specifically Norton Rickard, who died a respected tribal elder in 2009.
+One of the few families who grew the corn was the Rickard family, more specifically Norton Rickard, who died a respected tribal elder in 2009.

 I was fortunate enough to be able to visit my family on the reservation for Thanksgiving.
 While I was sitting on the land of my great-grandfather, Chief Clinton Rickard, I began to feel in the soil both the spiritual and ecological importance of the three sisters.

-Ecologically speaking, the farm land, in order to maintain a sufficient amount of fertility, cannot afford naturally to not to have all three sisters grow on it.
+Ecologically speaking, the farmland cannot afford to not to have all three sisters grow on it.
 The corn provides a pole for the bean plants to climb, the beans provide the nitrogen to the soil that the other plants use, and the squash spreads along the ground, blocking the sunlight, helping prevent the growth of weeds.
 The squash leaves also act as a “living mulch”, creating a micro-climate to retain moisture in the soil.

-Spiritually speaking, I found myself in deep contemplative thought.
-Will the spiritual significance of the three sisters uncover itself soon?
-Or, was this food just grown for subsistence and had no spiritual significance.
+Spiritually speaking, I found myself in deep contemplative thought throughout my fieldwork.
 I personally believe that far too often, nature provides us with beautiful depictions of different spiritual and religious promises.
-Maybe the resilience of the three sisters lends itself to something greater and far more Holy than just its biological essence.

 Resilience: an ability to recover from or adjust easily to forced assimilation or genocide.
 The foods that carried the Tuscarora through both forced assimilation and genocide were the three sisters and traditional meat sources.